rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 [label_meeting]: https://github.com/rust-gamedev/wg/issues?q=label%3Ameeting

 Ukraine.
-Write Game on Rust
+Write Game on Rust.
 We will hold a workshop on February 5-6 in Kyiv, Ukraine.
 Day 1: develop the architecture and core of the game.
 Day 2: write a graphical interface to the core.